-The Group recognises the risks associated with changes in laws and regulations and has reviewed its business plans in light of legal and regulatory changes in the year.
+The Group recognises the risks associated with changes in laws and regulations and has reviewed its business plans in light of legal and regulatory changes in the financial year.
 The Group will continue to monitor legal and regulatory changes to keep abreast with developments that may have an impact on its business and operations.

-(c) Financial risks
+(c)Financial risks

 Management regularly identifies and reviews the financial risks applicable to the Group.
-The Group's financial risk management is discussed under 30 of the Notes to the Financial Statements, on pages 72 to 77 of the Annual Report.
+The Group's financial risk management is discussed under Note 30 of the Notes to the Financial Statements, on pages 76 to 83 of the Annual Report.

-3.2 Risk Management and Internal Controls (Cont'd)
+3.2 Risk Management and Internal Controls (Continued)